Are you interested in solar tax credits? We interviewed the experts at Simpleray, one of Iowa’s largest and most trusted solar companies.

 Can one take advantage of the solar tax credits on a commercial building if they are renting it out?

 Yes.
 Thankfully, there are excellent tax incentives available to business owners.
 Solar tax credits and accelerated depreciation are two such examples.
-We’ve already discussed solar tax credits, but you can find more information here.
-And, you can learn more about accelerated depreciation and solar here.
+We’ve already discussed solar tax credits, but you can find more information here. .

 If you plan to rent out the property, you may opt to include electric in the tenant’s rent.
 Since solar covers part of the electric bill, it allows you to earn more revenue.
 Additionally, it offers a unique benefit to your tenant.
 The tenant saves money on their utility bill, while you invest in an asset that pays off over the years.
 Learn more about how you can benefit from solar as a landlord.